 “HTGF plays a valuable role that goes beyond seed financing”

-Professor Jahn, you’ve been a member of HTGF’s advisory board for 15 years now, and prior to that, you were part of the working group that came up with the idea of HTGF so to speak.
+Professor Jahn, you’ve been a member of HTGF’s advisory board for more than 15 years now, and prior to that, you were part of the working group that came up with the idea of HTGF so to speak.
 Tell me how the idea of creating a seed investor as a public-private partnership was born?

 At that time, we had three developments coming together.
 First, there was the initiative launched by Gerhard Schröder, who was chancellor at the time, to do more to promote innovation in Germany.
 BASF, the company I worked for, was involved.
 I can remember being in a meeting in the chancellor’s office and noting how in Germany we didn’t have enough venture capital for start-ups.
 It’s a topic that I ended up discussing with an official from the German ministry for economic affairs after the meeting.

 So the ministry for economic affairs was already exploring how it could boost innovation with the help of venture capital?

 That’s right.
 And that was the second factor.
 The third point was that at BASF we had seen how, like many other major corporations, we were unable to work effectively on our own when it came to early-stage financing.
 As such, we were interested in collaboration.
 So these three factors coming together provided a window of opportunity – that was highly fortunate.

 You say that corporations are unable to work effectively on their own – can you elaborate?